dcsil/CSC491/other_pages/suggested_work_schedule.md

 - Weeks 4-7 will be getting the basic project layout setup, addressing any need for pivots, and getting any UX research underway
 - Weeks 8-12 will be getting use cases working.
 By the end of week 9 you should have a main flow of the app ready.
 Week 12 should yield an almost fully functioning product
 - Week 12-13 will be final touches and demos

+## Suggested Work Format

+While you have multiple people on your team, it is not advised to simply split the project into 2 parts and hope they fit together.
+If part of the team is unable to finish their part, you'll be stuck with a half finished product that doesn't function.
+Instead, if you split the parts up and work together you will be able to pick up the pieces of something were to happen.

+This isn't to say that you need to be an expert in all parts of the app, but you should be reviewing code and helping where you can.